Natural boundary

 effective implementation.

-leveraging the strengths of regional diversity while preserving the unity of
+By adopting these measures and maintaining a proactive, inclusive approach, India can navigate the complexities of asymmetric federalism more effectively, leveraging the strengths of regional diversity while preserving the unity of the nation.

 Visit us for Free UPSC Coaching Online.
 Self Study for UPSC.